 9. You can use the sticks made by using orange wood for manicure and pedicure treatments.

-10. What Is Average Lifespan Of An Orange Tree?
+10. What Is The Average Lifespan Of An Orange Tree?

 An orange tree can live up to 50 years, provided it receives suitable climatic and environmental conditions.

-Oranges possess potential to replace all kinds of sweet and processed foods that your children usually crave for eating now and then.
+Oranges possess the potential to replace all kinds of sweet, tangy, and processed foods that your children usually crave for eating now and then.
 The sweet-tart taste and high nutritional content make the oranges a delicious, healthy option to enhance various food preparations and replace processed foods.
 Here, we list three delicious oranges recipes for kids.